DevilFlow92/associazione-api/README.md

 for the enrolment's (banda, anno) — `422` if that configuration is missing.
 `ricevuta_id` is nullable for symmetry with `Iscrizione.ricevuta_id` but is always set by the service in practice.

+**VoceProgrammaCatalogo** is a reusable catalogue of programme items (scales, technique, repertoire, …), classified by `TipoCorso` and **CategoriaVoceProgramma** (a plain lookup) with a `livello` and free `testo`.
+"Deleting" one from the catalogue is a soft-delete (`attiva = False`, via `PATCH`) — never a hard `DELETE` — so historical references from already-compiled student records are never invalidated. **SchedaAlunnoVoce** picks one catalogue item into a specific student's programme, specialized with `stato` (`da_iniziare` / `in_corso` / `acquisita`), free `dettaglio`, and an explicit `ordine` (teaching sequence, not alphabetical or insertion order); the same catalogue item can appear more than once on the same record with a different `dettaglio`.
+Every creation and every `stato` change is appended to **SchedaAlunnoVoceStorico**, an append-only log — never updated, never deleted, except that `scheda_alunno_voce_id` is cleared (not the row itself) when the voce is removed. `scheda_alunno_id` and `voce_catalogo_id` on the storico row are deliberately denormalized plain integers, not FKs: the row must stay queryable and consultable even after its voce (or, in principle, its catalogue item) is gone, which a FK reference could not survive.
+The read surface (`GET .../storico-voci`) enriches each row with the catalogue text via a separate lookup, keyed by that denormalized id, falling back to `null` instead of failing when the catalogue item is no longer resolvable.

+**SchedaAlunnoMateriale** attaches teaching material to a student record: either an uploaded file (validated extension whitelist, 20 MB limit) or an external link, never both — a two-branch exclusive arc, same pattern as `Presenza`.
+Unlike the voci, there's no history to preserve here: deletion is a hard delete that also removes the underlying storage object for file materials, leaving no orphan.

+**SchedaAlunnoAutovalutazione** is a free-text self-assessment diary written by the student themselves about their own record — not a teacher's judgement.
+It is the first (and so far only) case in the project where the student *writes*, not just reads, a row of their own record: see [Schede alunno](#schede-alunno-row-level-authorization) below for how its authorization perimeter deliberately diverges from the rest of the record.

 ## API endpoints